0aub/easy-pytorch-image-classification/README.md

 - **Simplified Usage:** Designed to be used with minimal parameters for quick setup, yet flexible enough to allow for detailed customization when needed.

 ## Usage
-The main script of this repository is designed to be both powerful and user-friendly, allowing for customization through a variety of parameters:
+The main script of this repository is designed to be both powerful and user-friendly, allowing for customization through a variety of parameters, grouped by their functionality:

+### Basic Settings
 - `-exp`, `--experiment_name`: Specify the experiment name for easy tracking.
+Default: 'exp'.
-- `-dn`, `--dataset_name`: The name of the dataset or the folder name if your data is in "./data/compressed/" (for zipped datasets) or "./data/uncompressed/" (for unzipped datasets).
+- `-dn`, `--dataset_name`: The name of the dataset or the folder name.
+Use the dataset's name if your data is in "./data/compressed/" (for zipped datasets) or "./data/uncompressed/" (for unzipped datasets).
+Default: 'ucmerced'.
-- `-mn`, `--model_name`: The model you wish to train.
-Should be one of the models available in PyTorch's torchvision models.
+- `-mn`, `--model_name`: The model you wish to train, should be one of the models available in PyTorch's torchvision models.
+Default: 'mobilenet_v2'.

+### Save Paths
 - `-lp`, `--log_path`: Path to save training logs.
+Default: './results/log/'.
 - `-cp`, `--checkpoints_path`: Path to save model checkpoints.
+Default: './results/checkpoints/'.
 - `-ep`, `--evals_path`: Path to save evaluation summaries.
+Default: './results/evals/'.

+### Running Options
 - `-tr`, `--train`: Flag to enable model training.
+Default: False.
 - `-ev`, `--eval`: Flag to enable model evaluation.
+Default: False.
+- `-evs`, `--eval_summary`: Flag to generate an evaluation summary.
+Default: False.

+### Hyperparameters
 - `-epc`, `--epochs`: Number of training epochs.
+Default: 100.
 - `-bs`, `--batch_size`: Batch size for training/evaluation.
+Default: 16.
 - `-is`, `--image_size`: Image size to resize.
+Default: 256.
-- `-aug`, `--augmentation`: Flag to enable/disable data augmentation.
+- `-no-aug`, `--no-augmentation`: Flag to disable data augmentation.
+Default: False
 - `-lr`, `--learning_rate`: Learning rate for training.
+Default: 0.0001.

+### Additional Options
+- `-nsv`, `--no-save`: Do not save the model and training history.
+Default: False.
+- `-now`, `--no-overwrite`: Prevent overwriting existing models with the same name.
+Default: False.
+- `-npr`, `--no-printing`: Disable printing of progress and details.
+Default: False.
+- `-an`, `--avg_num`: Number of evaluations for averaging in summary.
+Default: 10.

+### Comet ML Integration
-- `-uc`, `--use-comet`: Flag to enable Comet ML for tracking experiments.
+- `-uc`, `--use-comet`: Use Comet ML to track and store your training progress.
+Default: False.
+- `-cpn`, `--comet-project-name`: Specify your Comet ML project name.
+Default: None.
+- `-cws`, `--comet-workspace`: Specify your Comet ML workspace.
+Default: None.
+- `-cen`, `--comet-experiment-name`: Specify the Comet ML experiment name.
+Default: None.
+- `-cak`, `--comet-api-key`: Your Comet ML API key.
+Default: None.

 ### Minimal Setup Example
 To get started with the minimal number of parameters for training a model on a dataset named "ucmerced", with MobileNet v2 as the model: